Key Points

 The ACME protocol provides a consistent, reliable automation layer on top of certificate management processes.
 Organizations are using ACME in the following scenarios:

-Benefits of ACME Protocol
+Benefits of the ACME Protocol

 Why Use ACME Protocol Instead of Other Approaches?

-- Proprietary enrollment APIs.
-These interfaces let you automate some certificate management processes, but they often lock you into a single CA or vendor-specific agent.
+- Proprietary enrollment APIs: These interfaces let you automate some certificate management processes, but they often lock you into a single CA or vendor-specific agent.
 By contrast, ACME gives you a standardized, CA-agnostic way to request, renew, and revoke certificates using well-defined HTTPS and JSON messages.

 ACME vs. SCEP

-SCEP has been in use for much longer than ACME (it was originally developed by Verisign for Cisco as a lighter option to Certificate Management).
+SCEP has been in use for much longer than ACME (it was originally developed by Verisign for Cisco as a lighter option to certificate management).
 It is similar to ACME in that it enables certificate enrollment and issuance.
 But ACME goes beyond SCEP’s capabilities by automating certificate management and handling revocation.

 Compared to older protocols such as SCEP, ACME was designed for modern web security and automation.
 ACME supports multiple challenge types, explicit error handling, and richer certificate profiles than SCEP.
 And because ACME now enjoys broad support across public CAs, browsers, web servers, and enterprise PKI platforms, you can use the same protocol for many different applications.